birkoss/ukulele-ionic2/readme.md

 * See if String is an existing ionic/angular classes (and rename it if it is)

 * See why Object.assign is overwritting the main attributes (config['aaa']['bbb'] with config['aaa']['ccc'] will be ['aaa']['ccc'] instead of ['aaa']['ccc'] AND ['aaa']['bbb'])

+* Chords Detail : Scroll to the correct position

+* Scale Builder : When chromatic on a flat, use the flat